You have no items in your cart.

-Simply to give people the option to do 6 days or 9 days from a time perspective.
-In reality, the majority of people do the 9 days, and if you want to go onto your NLP Master Practitioner you’ll need the full 9 days anyway
+Simply to give people the option to do it at a different time.
+In reality, the majority of people do complete these additional certifications, and if you want to go onto your NLP Master Practitioner you’ll need the full set anyway.

 What are the main things people get from the course?

 Phew!
 That’s a tricky one!
 Probably best to have a look at our clients and testimonials page and listen for yourself …